II.

 - run reaches a terminal state,

-- agent-mux bridge events are present only when the selected external harness uses the bridge,
+- adapters bridge events are present only when the selected external harness uses the bridge,

 - artifacts are redacted and include run ID, session ID, backend/harness name, model/provider metadata, and command transcript.